-Alabama Interfaith Power & Light is a participant in both the Gulf South for a Green New Deal and Southern Communities for a Green New Deal initiatives.
+Alabama Interfaith Power & Light is a participant in the Gulf South for a Green New Deal, Southern Communities for a Green New Deal, and Red Black & Green New Deal initiatives.
 We encourage you to learn more about these initiatives via the links above, and sign your name to show your personal and organizational support!

 It’s not just climate scientists who claim this; every major scientific organization worldwide agrees.

 What does your faith have to say on the subject?

 Read Official Denominational Statements on Global Warming from Yale’s Forum on Religion and Ecology.

 Is Our Impact